 Every artificial joint is subject to unavoidable wear and ageing.
 Over the course of time, an artificial joint initially implanted in a stable manner can loosen therefore limiting or impairing perfect functionality.
-Wear, ageing and loosening of an implant each to repose firm.
+Wear, ageing and loosening of an implant capacity acceptance.